HR 3553, 111th Congress

 Genetically Engineered Food Right to Know Act

-"To amend the Federal Food, Drug, and Cosmetic Act, the Federal Meat Inspection Act, and the Poultry Products Inspection Act to require that food that contains a genetically engineered material, or that is produced with a genetically engineered material, be labeled accordingly."It was introduced by former presidential candidate Dennis Kucinich, and was supported by 11 other members of Congress:
+"To amend the Federal Food, Drug, and Cosmetic Act, the Federal Meat Inspection Act, and the Poultry Products Inspection Act to require that food that contains a genetically engineered material, or that is produced with a genetically engineered material, be labeled accordingly."Congress finds as follows:

 (2) The Congress has previously required that all foods bear labels that reveal material facts to consumers.